Cobfish/HOWL-Test/HOWL.md

 Assault Division: ***The Great Host*** U1 leaves **Pilen V** (05:49pm UTC 17th May 2025\)
 **New Haven** of the ***Altus*** sector is attacked by Illuminate (05:50pm UTC 17th May 2025\)
 Assault Division: ***The Great Host*** U1 deploys to **New Haven** (05:50pm UTC 17th May 2025\)

+Day \#466 9:00am 18th May 2025

+Day \#467 9:00am 19th May 2025
+**New Haven** defense is failed (05:54am UTC 20th May 2025\)
+***Major Order*** | A2-5-2 Weaken ***The Great Host*** By Any Means Necessary is won | Objective: Control (07:17am UTC 20th May 2025\)
+Dispatch: MAJOR ORDER CONCLUDED.
+As anticipated, **Widow's Harbor**, **Pilen V**, and **New Haven** have fallen to the Illuminate.
+The dauntless and obedient resistance of the Helldivers reduced the enemy's estimated fleet strength by 21.5%, a powerful blow to the enemy's invasion strength.
+(07:17am UTC 20th May 2025\)
+Assault Division: ***The Great Host*** U1 leaves **New Haven** (08:32am UTC 20th May 2025\)
+Dispatch: MARS RAZED.
+Mars has been razed by the Illuminate.
+All Helldiver Training Sites across the planet, where rigorous, thorough, and safe training of the Galaxy's Elite has long occurred, have been destroyed.
+The expert and seasoned facility PA operators who facilitated the training died defending the planet.
+Fortunately, Helldiver training has already been relocated to another undisclosed planet.
+Nevertheless, reinforcement budgets will suffer a short-term reduction by 1\.
+(08:36am UTC 20th May 2025\)

+Day \#468 9:00am 20th May 2025
+**Super Earth** liberation campaign starts (09:07am UTC 20th May 2025\)
+**Super Earth** Region 0 Eaglepolis is attacked by Illuminate (09:07am UTC 20th May 2025\)
+***Major Order*** | A2-5-3 Eradicate Illuminate In The Intital Wave is issued | Objective: Eradicate (09:11am UTC 20th May 2025\)
+Dispatch: NEW MAJOR ORDER.
+The Battle for **Super Earth** has begun.
+The battle will span multiple Orders.
+Hold the Mega Cities: if all 7 fall, **Super Earth** is lost.
+The strategic focus for the initial wave of battle is to kill as many Illuminate ground forces as possible.
+(09:12am UTC 20th May 2025\)
+Dispatch: LOW ORBIT INTERDICTION.
+Illuminate spacecraft are firing upon Eagle fighters in **Super Earth**'s orbit.
+Eagle Rearm Cooldown will be increased by 30 seconds until countermeasures can be developed.
+(09:16am UTC 20th May 2025\)
+**Super Earth** Region 2 Remembrance is attacked by Illuminate (08:02pm UTC 20th May 2025\)
+Dispatch: MEGACITY UNDER ATTACK.
+The Illuminate have launched an attack on Remembrance.
+(08:04pm UTC 20th May 2025\)
+**Super Earth** Region 6 Equality-on-Sea is attacked by Illuminate (08:11am UTC 21st May 2025\)
+Dispatch: MEGACITY UNDER ATTACK.
+The Illuminate have launched an attack on Equality-on-Sea.
+(08:11am UTC 21st May 2025\)

+Day \#469 9:00am 21st May 2025

+Day \#470 9:00am 22nd May 2025
+Dispatch: IMPACT STABILIZED.
+Reinforcement budgets have been returned to normal.
+(10:10am UTC 22nd May 2025\)
+Dispatch: OFFENSIVE SHIFT.
+Intel indicates the Illuminate have shifted their forces away from Remembrance.
+(10:12am UTC 22nd May 2025\)
+Dispatch: OFFENSIVE SHIFT.
+Intel indicates the Illuminate have shifted their forces to focus offensive efforts on Eagleopolis.
+(10:16am UTC 22nd May 2025\)
+Dispatch: MEGACITY NEARING COLLAPSE.
+Eagleopolis is on the verge of falling to the Illuminate.
+(01:15pm UTC 22nd May 2025\)
+Dispatch: COUNTERMEASURES ONLINE.
+Eagle Rearm Cooldown times have been returned to normal.
+(01:23pm UTC 22nd May 2025\)
+Dispatch: The M-105 Stalwart stratagem is temporarily available to all Helldivers.
+(01:40pm UTC 22nd May 2025\)
+**Super Earth** Region 0 Eaglepolis defense is failed (06:15pm UTC 22nd May 2025\)
+Dispatch: EAGLEOPOLIS HAS FALLEN.
+The Great Mall of **Super Earth** has been reduced to rubble; Congressional Rapids Family Fun Zone is no more.
+(06:17pm UTC 22nd May 2025\)
+***Major Order*** | A2-5-3 Eradicate Illuminate In The Intital Wave is won | Objective: Eradicate (08:29am UTC 23rd May 2025\)
+Dispatch: MAJOR ORDER WON.
+The Helldivers, fighting side-by-side with regular SEAF soldiers, have caused significant losses to the Illuminate ground and airborne detachments.
+Projections indicate that clearing the targeted benchmark has resulted in a 10% hit to the Illuminate Fleet Strength, in addition to their losses from attrition.
+(08:32am UTC 23rd May 2025\)

+Day \#471 9:00am 23rd May 2025
+***Major Order*** | A2-5-4 Extract From Illuminate Missions is issued | Objective: Extraction (10:18am UTC 23rd May 2025\)
+Dispatch: NEW MAJOR ORDER.
+The initial wave of assault is over.
+The Battle for **Super Earth** now enters its critical next phase.
+Illuminate Fleet Strength currently stands at 49%.
+6 Mega Cities remain standing.
+They must be defended at all costs.
+The Helldivers are ordered to execute a sustained campaign of successful operations on **Super Earth**.
+(10:20am UTC 23rd May 2025\)
+**Super Earth** Region 1 Administrative Center 02 is attacked by Illuminate (12:54pm UTC 23rd May 2025\)
+Dispatch: MEGACITY UNDER ATTACK.
+The Illuminate have launched an attack on Administrative Center 02\.
+(12:54pm UTC 23rd May 2025\)
+Dispatch: M-105 Stalwart stratagem availability has ended.
+(01:15pm UTC 23rd May 2025\)

+Day \#472 9:00am 24th May 2025
+Dispatch: MEGACITY NEARING COLLAPSE.
+Remembrance is on the verge of falling to the Illuminate.
+(02:05pm UTC 24th May 2025\)
+Dispatch: MEGACITY NEARING COLLAPSE.
+Administrative Center 02 is on the verge of falling to the Illuminate.
+(03:29pm UTC 24th May 2025\)

 #### Day Zero